TIBCOSoftware/snappydata/docs/quickstart/structucture_streamingquickstart.md

 Following are the steps to perform structured streaming using Spark shell:

-1. Start Snappydata cluster using the following command.
+1. Start TIBCO ComputeDB cluster using the following command.

 		./sbin/snappy-start-all